 \section{Related Works}

-{\bf Synthetic human data.} The creation of various synthetic human datasets has been facilitated by the advancement of modern synthetic data rendering engines such as Blender~\cite{Blender}, Unity~\cite{Unity}, and Unreal~\cite{Unreal}, alongside human modeling tools like MakeHuman~\cite{MakeHuman} and Character Creator~\cite{Charactercreator}.
+{\bf Synthetic human data.} The creation of various synthetic human datasets has been facilitated by the advancement of modern synthetic data rendering engines such as Blender, Unity, and Unreal, alongside human modeling tools like MakeHuman~\citep{MakeHuman} and Character Creator~\citep{Charactercreator}.
 These rendering engines enable a realistic representation of humans in 3D virtual environments, while the modeling tools give creators precise control over the design of virtual characters.
-The creators of these datasets leveraged these tools to meticulously control key design factors, ensuring suitability for specific tasks, \textit{e.g.}, SOMAset~\cite{IBarbosaCVIU2018}, PersonX~\cite{XSunCVPR2019}, UnrealPerson~\cite{TZhangCVPR2021}, CARGO~\cite{QZhangCVPR2024} for Re-Identification, SURREAL~\cite{GVarolCVPR2017} for pose estimation, GTA5~\cite{SRichterECCV2016} for semantic segmentation, and Archangel-Synthetic~\cite{YShenAccess2023} for detection.
+The creators of these datasets leveraged these tools to meticulously control key design factors, ensuring suitability for specific tasks, \textit{e.g.}, SOMAset~\citep{IBarbosaCVIU2018}, PersonX~\citep{XSunCVPR2019}, UnrealPerson~\citep{TZhangCVPR2021}, CARGO~\citep{QZhangCVPR2024} for Re-Identification, SURREAL~\citep{GVarolCVPR2017} for pose estimation, GTA5~\citep{SRichterECCV2016} for semantic segmentation, and Archangel-Synthetic~\citep{YShenAccess2023} for detection.

-Recently, several attempts have been made to enhance the realism of virtual human models, with the aim of bringing them closer to the quality of their real-world counterparts.
-SMPL-X~\cite{GPavlakosCVPR2019} and AMASS~\cite{NMahmoodICCV2019} used motion capturing devices to capture natural human motions.
-BEDLAM~\cite{MBlackCVPR2023} tried to improve the diversity of various factors such as skin-tones or clothing that affect human outer appearance, still relying on the SMPL-X. However, motion scanners imposed constraints on the environment, particularly in capturing large motions or events involving multiple humans.
-While AGORA~\cite{PPatelCVPR2021} and ScoreHMR~\cite{AStathopoulosCVPR2024} sought to digress from the usage of the motion scanners by fitting human body models to the human motions in real-world images/videos, the quality of the fitted human models declined drastically on the images taken from a distance.
-One of our goals for our dataset was to incorporate multiple viewpoints, including distant views of the target scene.
-To avoid compromising the quality of human motions/poses, we chose to use motion capture devices, while implementing our approach to ensure that final results in the dataset are not limited by the environments in which the devices were used.
+Recently, various efforts have aimed to enhance the realism of virtual human models, bringing them closer to real-world quality.
+SMPL-X~\citep{GPavlakosCVPR2019}, AMASS~\citep{NMahmoodICCV2019}, and HardMo~\citep{JLiaoCVPR2024} leveraged motion capture devices to record natural human motions.
+BEDLAM~\citep{MBlackCVPR2023} expanded diversity in factors like skin tones and clothing, though still based on SMPL-X. However, motion capture systems impose environmental constraints, especially when capturing large-scale motions or multi-human interactions.
+AGORA~\citep{PPatelCVPR2021} and ScoreHMR~\citep{AStathopoulosCVPR2024} attempted to bypass motion scanners by fitting body models to real-world images and videos, but model quality degrades significantly for distant-view images.
+A key goal of our dataset was to include multiple viewpoints, including distant perspectives, without sacrificing motion fidelity.
+To this end, we used motion capture devices but designed our pipeline to ensure the dataset is not limited by the recording environments.